robit-man/nkn-ipfs-ollama/README.md

 *   **IPFS:** For decentralized storage and hosting of the frontend application.
 *   **Ollama:** A local LLM serving platform.
-*   **Network Knowledge Network (NKN):**  Used for efficient, low-latency communication between the frontend and backend, bypassing traditional network infrastructure.
+*   **New Kind of Network (NKN):**  Used for efficient, low-latency communication between the frontend and backend, bypassing traditional network infrastructure.
-*   **Python:**  The core language used for both the signaling server and the frontend.

 ## Architecture